-1. Works can proceed within the laydown area on Lot 415 DP751709.
-2. All works must be constrained to the assessed areas.
-Any activity proposed outside of the current assessment areas should be subject to further assessment.
-3. Wherever possible, all works should be confined to those areas between the road and the channel or within the existing channel footprint.
-4. If any items suspected of being Aboriginal in origin are discovered during the work, all work in the immediate vicinity must stop.
+- Works can proceed within Lot 214 DP1196215, Lot 518 DP751709, Lot 1 DP1254260, Lot 9461 DP1198948, Lot 1 DP1254260, Lot 721 DP751709, Lot 2 DP1283655 and Lot 2 DP1157534 with caution. - Works within Lot 891 DP751709 and the pipeline alignment on Oakes Road must avoid the recorded sites but may otherwise proceed with caution. - A 10m no-go buffer zone will be applied for the recorded site off Oakes Road - The use of the laydown area off Crook Road, if required, must be limited to the top 60m x 90m end of the laydown area to avoid the Aboriginal hearth site identified - A site inspection is necessary for all laydown areas with the exception of the laydown area on Overs Road and on Watkins Avenue. - All works must be constrained to the assessed areas.
+Any activity proposed outside of the current assessment areas should be subject to assessment. - Wherever possible, all works should be confined to those areas between the road and the channel or within the existing channel footprint.
+If the proposed works cannot occur within the previously disturbed footprint a site inspection will be necessary. - All old growth native trees should be avoided. - If any items suspected of being Aboriginal in origin are discovered during the work, all work in the immediate vicinity must stop.
 The find will need to be assessed and if found to be an Aboriginal object must be reported to Heritage NSW.